OnaliyVinukiy/Furnish-Studio/README.md

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 This command will remove the single build dependency (`react-scripts`) but keeps Craco configuration.
-It copies configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) into your project for full control[cite: 3, 5].
+It copies configuration files and transitive dependencies (webpack, Babel, ESLint, etc.) into your project for full control.

 ## Project Structure